-Overall, we have shown in this section that there is a robust and persistent correlation between campaign spending and votes, but that the magnitude of this relationship varies over time.
-The next section aims to better understand these time-varying patterns and, by doing so, to improve our understanding of the mechanisms through which campaigns make a difference.
+Overall, we have shown in this section that there is a robust and persistent correlation between campaign spending and votes, and that the magnitude of this relationship varies over time.
+The next section aims to explain these time-varying patterns and, by doing so, improve our understanding of the contextual elements that affect campaigns.